ciceklab/ExactCN/README.md

 - Columns in the gene-level output file of ExactCN-SMN are the following with order: 1.
 Chromosome, 2.
 Start Position, 3.
 End Position, 4.
 Gene Name 5.
 CNV Calling Result 6.
 CN Estimation

-- Following figure is an example of ExactCN-SMN exone-level output file.
+- Following figure is an example of ExactCN-SMN exone-level output file: